tonyborries/sdr-scanner/README.rst

   their volume.
 - **Automatic Adaptive Squelch**
 - **CTCSS Squelch**
-- **Channel Hold** - Interactively lock a Channel (and therefore it's containing ScanWindow) to a receiver to monitor continuously.
-- **Channel Disable** - Interactively Disable a Channel permanently or for some time period (e.g., 1 Hour)
 - **Channel Grouping** - Enable / Disable Groups of Channels
 - **Channel Inactivity Alerting** - Alert if a Channel has been inactive for a specified period.
 - **Stereo Audio Support** - Manual or automatic assignment of Channels between Left and Right channels